Angie55/MilestoneThree_KnowlegeisPower/README.md

 ### Existing Features

 **Create**
--Add a recipe allows users to add fundraisers.
+- Add a recipe allows users to add fundraisers.
 The form has a defensive design as all forms are required to submit and the user sill see guided feedback to support them.
 Minimum characters are set where needed to ensure some information is added.

 **Read**
--All fundraisers can be viewed with 6 visible on page at a time.
+- All fundraisers can be viewed with 6 visible on page at a time.
 They are displayed newest to oldest so users see the latest addition first and see newly added fundraisers immediately at the top.
 More information and details of each fundraiser can be viewed when the link is clicked.

 **Update**
--All fundraisers can be edited from the fundraiser info page.
+- All fundraisers can be edited from the fundraiser info page.
 The defensive designs follows the same rules as when adding a fundraiser.

 **Delete**
--Fundraisers can be removed after 2 clicks with a warning on the first.
+- Fundraisers can be removed after 2 clicks with a warning on the first.
 The defensive design ensures it is not too easy for users to delete a fundraiser.

 **Search**
--The fundraisers can be searched by a keyword in the title if by the country.
+- The fundraisers can be searched by a keyword in the title if by the country.
 These display on a new page.
 The user stays on the fundraisers page if no results are found or there is no input.

 ### Features Left to Implement
 These features are things I had planned to implement but did not have the time, some basic parts of this project took me longer than expected as I'm very new to backend coding and need a lot more practice to get my head around things.
 With the knowledge I have now I could plan my time a lot better to allow time for all planned features.
-The features in this list are not part of the grading but were fetures I wanted to add for development.
+The features in this list are not part of the grading but were features I wanted to add for development.

 **Register/Login**
--A attempt was made to set this up but i spent alot of time researching to get myhead around the basics that there was not time to implement to a good enough standard before submission.
+- An attempt was made to set this up but I spent alot of time researching to get my head around the basics that there was not time to implement to a good enough standard before submission.

-I have included some details of my attempt [here](https://github.com/Angie55/MilestoneThree_KnowlegeisPower/tree/master/static/images/readme-docs/login-register-writeup.pdf)
+I have included some details of my attempt [here](https://github.com/Angie55/MilestoneThree_KnowlegeisPower/blob/master/static/images/readme-docs/login-register-writeup.pdf)

 **Users image upload**
--I wanted users to be able to upload an image from file as this would be more reliable and predictable in terms the way it displays on the app.
+- I wanted users to be able to upload an image from file as this would be more reliable and predictable in terms the way it displays on the app.
 It would have size guides and restrictions as well as still display even if the link is broken or images changed on the fundraiser page.

 **Filters**
--This would include the choice of displaying the fundraisers as newest or oldest first, by order of target amount.
+- This would include the choice of displaying the fundraisers as newest or oldest first, by order of target amount.
 As the app potentially grows with alot of fundraisers it would be good to have a choice of ways to search

-**Contact us- email sends**
+**Contact us**
--I wanted to add a contact page that users could fill in that would send me an email.
+- I wanted to add a contact page that users could fill in that would send me an email.

-**Password match check and change password**
-The current login/ register is very basic as a first practice, it was not part of the requirements for the project but i wanted to give it a go.
-As a basic standard i would add:
-- a confirm password to make sure the user is sure of their password.
-- more restriction/rules on the password such as it having to have a cap letter and number.
-- an option to reset the password
-- the use of email in registering
-- a uer account page to update details

 ### Possible future development ideas
 This developments were not planned as part of the project but are ideas that could maybe be considered in future.

 **Fundraiser default image**
-It could be a good idea for users who have difficulty finding a good image to be able to choose from a few attracive images in place of uploading one themselves.
+- It could be a good idea for users who have difficulty finding a good image to be able to choose from a few attracive images in place of uploading one themselves.
 The images would be education themed.

 **Categories**
--Potentially there could be seperate categories for fundraiser for childrena dn adults.
+- Potentially there could be seperate categories for fundraiser for childrena dn adults.

 **Close to target tick box**
--it would be good is users could click a star icon when fundraisesr are close to target and user could also filter to them.
+- It would be good is users could click a star icon when fundraisesr are close to target and user could also filter to them.
 This would be to inspire a last push to get the fundraiser to it's target quicker.

 **Info on who add,edited or deleted and the date**
-If users had accounts there could be a display of who uploaded or last edited a fundraiser as a way to monitor miss-use.
+- If users had accounts there could be a display of who uploaded or last edited a fundraiser as a way to monitor miss-use.

 ##### back to [top](#table-of-contents)